kinanmouk/UN-Parallel-Corpora-Analysis/project_plan.md

 I will be using the **Fully aligned plain subcorpus in the six official UN languages** composed of folders organized by language, publication year, and publication symbols.
 The formatting is XML files.

 ## Analysis
-Word length, Sentence length, Hapaxes, TTR, etc. How does each language say the same thing but differently, as well as what remains the same?
-What can't change abou langauge.
+I will be analyzing word length, sentence length, hapaxes, TTR, etc of each UN offical language.
+I am askign the question: How can each language say the same thing but with different structures, as well as what remains the same?
+What can't change about langauge, what is the most core aspect of langauge that is neccessary to illustrate or report the smae information.
 Is that close to semanticity?

 ## Presentation
 UN color scheme, Pandas charts, texts from several articles (english translations when not an english-L2 file.)